unexpectedjs/unexpected-messy/documentation/assertions/messy.HttpRequest/to-satisfy.md

-A specific implementation of the [to satisfy](http://unexpectedjs.github.io/assertions/any/to-satisfy/) assertion for use with [messy.HttpRequest](https://github.com/papandreou/messy) instances.
+A specific implementation of the [to satisfy](http://unexpected.js.org/assertions/any/to-satisfy/) assertion for use with [messy.HttpRequest](https://github.com/papandreou/messy) instances.

+Asserts that a `messy.HttpRequest` instance satisfies the given spec:

 ```js
 var httpRequest = new messy.HttpRequest(